zako42/tanks-ml/README.md

 ## directory structure

+Requires Unity ML Agents.

-I nested all this stuff under Assets/Demonstrations since it's ignored in the ML Agents repo.
+I nested all this stuff under the Unity ML Agents directory structure Assets/Demonstrations since it's ignored in the ML Agents repo.
 This is just to make it easier to upgrade ML Agents, so we don't need to worry about merge conflicts or whatnot.